 Moving from one destination to another with total comfort while you can eat-drink-party-rest seems to be a fascinating way to travel.
 And it is indeed!
 It’s easy to get addicted to this kind of lifestyle, and most people when finishing the first cruise trip is already planning the next one.
 But, just like everything else in life, it has pros and cons, although let’s get one thing straight before getting to the list: The cons are totally NOT strong enough to make you cancel a trip (!!!).
 Still, it’s good to know, so you don’t get disappointed onboard of your first cruise.

 Here are the Pros & Cons of making a Cruise

-Have you ever made a cruise trip?
-Do you have any pros and cons to add to the list?
+Have you ever went on a cruise trip?
+Do you have any pros or cons to add to the list?
 Let me know in the comments.